Upgrading macOS

 You can see what MacOS your machine is running by going to the upper left Apple menu, and selecting About this Macintosh.

-Please contact ASCTech for options if your machine cannot run Ventura, Sonoma, or Sequoia.
+Please contact ASCTech for options if your machine cannot run Sonoma, Sequoia, or Tahoe.

 Frequently Asked Questions